Athletics at the 1896 Summer Olympics – Men's 800 metres: Records

 Edwin Flack set the initial Olympic record of 2:10.0 in the first heat; that time was not beaten in the second heat or the final.

 Schedule

 The precise times of the events are not recorded.
 For the first round, the heats were the third event of the day on Monday.
 The final was held during the afternoon session on Thursday, which began at 2:30 p.m.; it was the first event of the session.

 Results

 Semifinals

 The two heats of the preliminary round were held on 6 April.
 The top two runners in each heat advanced.

 Semifinal 1

-Flack beat Dáni by four feet with the others far behind; his time of 2:10.0 was the inaugural Olympic record.
+Flack beat Dáni by four feet, with Traun a further 20 yards behind in third.
+Flack's time of 2:10.0 was the inaugural Olympic record.

 Semifinal 2

 Lermusiaux beat Golemis by 1¼ yards.

 Final

-The final consisted of only three runners, as Lermusiaux elected not to compete to save himself for the marathon.
-Flack won by five meters, and Dáni finished 95 yards ahead of Golemis.
+Lermusiaux scratched from the final to save himself for the marathon.
+Flack beat Dáni by five meters, easing up, with Golemis finishing a further 90 meters back in third.